theparidhisharma/Limit/README.md

-# Limit 🎯
+# Limit

 **Smart Spending Guardrails: Proving Financial Discipline On-Chain**

 Limit is a decentralized financial accountability system that rewards users for demonstrating financial restraint through blockchain-verified proof of discipline.
 Instead of tracking mistakes, we reward consistency.

-## 🌟 The Problem We Solve
+## The Problem We Solve

 Traditional finance apps have a fundamental flaw: they only track spending *after* it happens.
-They show charts, send alerts, and rely entirely on self-control—which is unreliable and inconsistent.
+They show charts, send alerts, and rely entirely on self-control; which is unreliable and inconsistent.

 **There is no real incentive to not spend impulsively, and no trustless way to prove good financial behavior without exposing sensitive data.**